 What spelling words should your Eighth grader know?
 Here is a list of 50+ words that are great for use in spelling games, tests, or practice for an upcoming spelling bee.
 To add more value, download our 8th grade spelling list printable worksheet with +300 words!

-If you’re interested in eighth grade spelling lists or vocabulary words, you might also be interested in:
+If you’re interested in eighth-grade language arts lessons and spelling lists, you may also be interested in:

 - Eighth grade curriculum overview with a summary of key eighth grade learning objectives

-- Detailed list of eighth grade language arts lesson plans
+- A detailed list of eighth grade language arts lesson plans

 Welcome to Homeschooling Guide – Are you new to homeschooling?
 This guide was written by seasoned homeschoolers to answer some of the difficult questions new families often struggle with.